f3rmion/f3rmion.github.io/_posts/2024-02-24-minisci-reaction.md

-## Model chemical reactivity with machine learning
+## Model Chemical Reactivity with Machine Learning

 In this blog post, I would like to present how one can model chemical reactivity _via_ machine learning by exemplifying this for the prediction of regioselectivity determination in radical C-H functionalization of heteroaromatic systems.